whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-26-Sephora-Tarte-Amazonian-Clay-Concealer-Bare-Minerals-5-in-1-Eyeshadow-Review.md

 <p>I got a sample of this a couple of months back and it just wowed me.
 The staying power was amazing and I like that it's an all-in-one product; a shadow, primer, brightener and spf 15 coverage all in one compact tube.
 Typically I have to use eye primer whenever I want to use any type of eye makeup or else the colors will crease within a few hours thanks to my asian eyelids and oily combination skin.
 But with this product surprisingly I don't have to.
 It just stays put, love it!
 I do wish it come in more shades though, currently there's only 5 shades available (mostly neutral colored), but this Elegant Taupe color is perfect for everyday and can be buildable to a darker shade.</p>

 <p><i class="icon-gift"></i><H4> Gift With Purchase:</H4></p>
-<p>Since I'm a loyal customer of Sephora, my contributions to their store has earned me the VIB Rouge status (basically a member level if you spend at least $1000 annually) and with that comes perks.
+<p>Since I'm a loyal customer of <a href="http://www.sephora.com/" target="_blank">Sephora</a>, my contributions to their store has earned me the VIB Rouge status (basically a member level if you spend at least $1000 annually) and with that comes perks.
 I got an email last weekend about a GWP from Fresh if you spend $25 or more and I just had to bite.
 It's Fresh - one of my favorite brands - plus it included the Sugar Lip Treatments that's a staple in my beauty regime, that was an instant yes.</p>

-<p>The GWP deal was you get to choose 3 items from a list of Fresh deluxe samples, plus 3 extra samples that you get typically with every Sephora purchase.
+<p>This GWP deal was only for VIB or VIB Rouge, and if you are, you get to choose 3 items from a list of Fresh deluxe samples.
+Plus you can also select 3 extra samples that you get automatically with every Sephora purchase.
 More freebies, more fun!</p>

 <p>So here's the free items I got from Sephora with my purchase:</p>
 <center><img src="/images/SephoraJune2015FreshGWP.jpg"></center>